 The City of Lacey convened a Faith Leaders Forum to bring together Lacey-area faith leaders to discuss opportunities to work together to better the Lacey community.
-A smaller steering committee meets on an on-going basis to continue discussing strategies to address homelessness.
+A smaller steering committee began holding meetings in June 2018 to discuss strategies to address homelessness.